RedisLabs/terraform-provider-rediscloud/README.md

                     └── terraform-provider-rediscloud_v99.99.99
 ```

-The provider binary is built using a version number of `99.99.99` and this will allow terraform to use the locally
+The provider binary is built using a version number of `99.99.99` and this will allow Terraform to use the locally
 built provider over a released version.

 The terraform provider is installed and can now be discovered by Terraform through the following HCL block.